 Magento 1 themes are not compatible with Magento 2.
 Depending on the digital experience we are going to build on a migrated website, we have two ways to go: purchase a ready-made theme or create a custom one.
 As a matter of fact, there is always a possibility to use the default Magento theme Luma but it’s usually more or less viable for really strict budgets only.

 Just as with themes, we must rethink and update all extensions installed on a Magento 1 website.
 As Magento 2 comes with extended out-of-the-box functionality, it may turn out that you have to pay for some commercial add-ons no more.

 It’s essential that your migration team provides quality Magento web development services and has sufficient expertise in Magento 1 and 2 alike.
-Though Magento offers a helper called Code Migration Toolkit to facilitate converting custom code to Magento 2, they will need to edit manually some of the generated files and introduce new custom-built features if needed.
+They will need to convert custom code to Magento 2, edit manually some of the generated files and introduce new custom-built features if needed.